ericjanto/notes-publisher/content/notes/iaml-lecture.md

   - We look at which rows are positive or negative, e.g. like this:
     - Trying to decide whether will play tennis or not in future, given some data.
 Training data:
     ![Green: days on which we play tennis, red for negative days](../images/iaml-decision-tree-prep.png)
-    - A pure subset would be a subset containing only green rows
+    - A pure subset is a subset containing only green rows
   - Works in a **divide and conquer** fashion:
     - This is a concept, please look at the ID3 Algorithm in the next section and follow that one
     ```md